javaparser/javaparser/readme.md

 ## How To Compile Sources

-If you have checkout the project from GitHub you can build the project with maven using:
+If you checked out the project from GitHub you can build the project with maven using:

 ```
 mvn clean install